sound-data/DEER-Prototypes-EnergyPlus/commercial measures/SWHC027-08 Package Terminal ACHP/README.md

 - SWHC027-08 Package Terminal ACHP_Htl_New
 - SWHC027-08 Package Terminal ACHP_New

-Finally, combine the cooling coil capacity figures with annual results.

 ## Step 4

-Use Excel workbook provided in eTRM to compute UEC and UES.
+Use Excel workbook provided in eTRM to combine the cooling coil capacity figures with annual results via lookup tables, then compute UEC and UES.

 Assumptions: